uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harbor-core.md

   * This service is **not** used with Lagoon's implementation of Harbor.
   * The default value is `false`.
 * `WITH_CLAIR`
-  * Tells harbor-core if the harbor-clair service is being used.
+  * Tells harbor-core if the harborclair service is being used.
   * Lagoon **does** use this service in its implementation of Harbor.
   * The default value is `true`.
 * `WITH_NOTARY`